Skip to content

 CityPASS vs New York Pass - Top of the Rock

-You buy the New York Pass for a set amount of days.
+You buy the New York Pass for a set amount of days with unlimited attractions.
 The New York CityPASS only includes a set amount of attractions.
-You can see if either of these passes is an option for you here.

 Was this article helpful?
 Recommend it by giving me a rating: